telerik/winforms-docs/installation-and-upgrades/system-requirements.md

 >tip Since R1 2019, .NET Core 3 is also supported.
 Download it from [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 >important Since R1 2020, .NET Core 3.1 is also supported.
 Download it from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1)

+>important Since R2 2020, .NET Core 5 is also supported.
+Download it from [here](https://dotnet.microsoft.com/download/dotnet/5.0)